1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - passed out flowers, long hair, used drugs, had sext, had cults,
  - had the summer of love
 6. Counterculture -
+ - term first described hippies, in the 1960, but it desscribes beliefs diffrent from the norm, grew to include other anti-establishment groups
 7. Special Relationship -

 8. New Left -